EmblocSoft/PostgreSQL/README.md

 </br>
 </br>
-<b>The value of this PostgreSQL Data Science Edition</b>
+<b>The value of this PostgreSQL Data Science Edition</b></br>
-- Speed
+- Speed</br>
-  - To have PostgreSQL up and running and ready to use, in 10 minutes on your computer - GUARANTEED!  no matter Windows or Mac OSX
+  - To have PostgreSQL up and running and ready to use, in 10 minutes on your computer - GUARANTEED!  no matter Windows or Mac OSX</br>
-- No need to register any expensive Cloud
+- No need to register any expensive Cloud</br>
-  - No need to register any Cloud, no need to hand in your credit card information to Cloud Provider
+  - No need to register any Cloud, no need to hand in your credit card information to Cloud Provider</br>
-- Graphical UI and Command CLI
+- Graphical UI and Command CLI</br>
-  - To have both graphical and command CLI of PostgreSQL administration tools
+  - To have both graphical and command CLI of PostgreSQL administration tools</br>
-- PostgreSQL connectors provided
+- PostgreSQL connectors provided </br>
-  - To have your database connectors ready for your other applications
+  - To have your database connectors ready for your other applications</br>
-- Windows, Mac, and Linux Ready
+- Windows, Mac, and Linux Ready</br>
   - The latest PostgreSQL v15.2.0.1 is Windows, Mac, and Linux ready

 </br>